sapegin/washingcode-book/manuscript/Avoid_loops.md

 #### Iterating over objects

 There are [many ways to iterate over objects](https://stackoverflow.com/a/5737136/1973105) in JavaScript.
 I equally dislike them all, so it’s hard to choose the best one.
-Unfortunately, there’s no `map()` for objects, though Lodash does have three methods for object iteration, so it’s a good option if you’re already using Lodash in your project.
+Unfortunately, there’s no `map()` for objects, though Lodash does have three methods for object iteration, so it’s a good option if we’re already using Lodash in our project.

 ```js
 const allNames = {